Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 The first seven Zen points of PEP 20 address the beautiful nature of Python code if written well, that is according
 to the Zen of Python.
 To illustrate, we will analyze the below code examples based on the task of walking a directory
-tree containing multiple directories to generate a list of all filepaths of files contained within.
+tree containing multiple directories to generate a list of all file paths of files contained within.
 Our first example
 violates several of the Zen points 1 - 7 and we progressively improve upon this example with our second (better) and
 third (best) examples.